microsoft/abap2git/README.md

 2. In BAdI class schedule background job but manage a time window (say 1 hour) that only one job is scheduled within the window.
 Also requires background job privilege.
 This reduces but doesn't eliminate the race condition given the events (TR is acutally released; abap2git checks if that TR is in released status) may race when the events happen at the time window boundary.
 Worst case a TR is not sync-ed when there's no further TR followed.
 3. Use SM36 to schedule recurring background job in specific frequency which fetches configurations/secrets (ADO PAT) and calls Z_ABAPTOGIT_CATCHUPSYNC program catching up released TRs since last sync.
 This is best but relies on your security/BASIS policy.
 4. Use Z_ABAPTOGIT_SCHEDULE_JOB program to schedule 28 days \* 24 jobs (1 per hour) at a time, requiring a developer with background job privilege to run it every 4 weeks.
 This doesn't require all ABAP developers with the privilege.

+### Why configuration changes look the same across multiple Git commits?
+Currently configuration changes in a specific data table are captured with current data rows in the table when the TR is sync-ed, thus if multiple TRs are sync-ed in catching up or changes are made before catching up, the configuration changes captured for the TRs will be the same and don't reflect the actual changes released by the TR.
+Future release of abap2git will attempt to fetch the actual changes from audit log or TR export file.

 ## Contributing